mustberuss/patentsview/api-changes-2021.md

 ## Notes
 1. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column.
 Pages for the other endpoint haven't been changed.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're listed on  https://patentsview.historicip.com/api/.
-If I was better at R I would have parsed out the swagger object (corrected on is currently at https://patentsview.historicip.com/swagger/openapi_v2.yml) We would need to iterate over the paths (the endpoints).
+If I was better at R I would have parsed out the swagger object (corrected one is currently at https://patentsview.historicip.com/swagger/openapi_v2.yml) We would need to iterate over the paths (the endpoints).
 The paths with url parameters wouldn't matter to the r package, it would continue to use the ones that take the q,f,s and o parameters.
 The 200 responses' content could be parsed.
 The assumption is that we'd be able to query for each of the output fields.
 2. The Swagger definition (https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed api.
 You'll just need to set a global variable PVIEW_KEY and set the authorization's value to {{PVIEW_KEY}}.
 The [Swagger UI page](https://patentsview.historicip.com/swagger/new_swagger.htm) can also be used but there's [an api bug](https://github.com/PatentsView/PatentsView-API/issues/37) preventing the X-Status-Reason and X-Status-Reason-Code from being displayed.
 3. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
 Not sure it matters to or would be useful for the r package
     ~~~~